joseortiz3/DataflowAttributes/README.md

 The example provided considers changing the independent attributes a1 and a6, and calculating the affects they have on their dependent attributes.

-Rather than updating every attribute when any change is made, this library automatically updates only the required attributes, and only when the value of an attribute is actually requested.
+Rather than updating every attribute when any change is made, this module automatically updates only the required attributes, and only when the value of an attribute is actually requested.

-The library is very simple to use.
-When you are defining your class attributes, simply define their dependency structure using the library's descriptor classes.
+The module is very simple to use.
+When you are defining your class attributes, simply define their dependency structure using the module's descriptor classes.

 You can use the main descriptor class for a uniform-looking syntax: